 Divine Love

-When Jesus asked Peter the third time, "Do you love me?"
-Peter was disturbed.
-He had tasted divine and sacrificial love.
-He loved Jesus more than anyone, but did he love Jesus the same way?
+When Jesus asked Peter, "Do you love me?" for the third time, Peter felt disturbed.
+He had experienced divine and sacrificial love and knew he loved Jesus more than anyone else.
+Still, the question lingered: did he love Jesus in the same profound way?

 “But God showed his great love for us by sending Christ to die for us while we were still sinners.”
 Romans 5:8 (NLT)

-Our experience with divine love begins when God forgives our sins and grants us eternal life.
-And it intensifies as the Holy Spirit works in our hearts to transform us into the likeness of Jesus Christ.
-As we keep loving people, divine love intensifies in us.
-And though donating money, helping others financially, and even suffering for our faith are noble acts, nothing compares to genuine love.
-We have missed the point if we can't love people around us!
+Our discovery of divine love begins when God forgives our sins and grants us eternal life.
+This experience deepens as the Holy Spirit works within our hearts, transforming us into the likeness of Jesus Christ.
+As we actively love those around us, that divine love intensifies.
+While acts like donating money, providing financial help, and even enduring suffering for our faith are commendable, they pale in comparison to the power of genuine love.
+We have surely missed the point if we cannot love the people around us!

 “If I could speak all the languages of earth and of angels, but didn’t love others, I would only be a noisy gong or a clanging cymbal.
 If I had the gift of prophecy, and if I understood all of God’s secret plans and possessed all knowledge, and if I had such faith that I could move mountains, but didn’t love others, I would be nothing.
 If I gave everything I have to the poor and even sacrificed my body, I could boast about it; but if I didn’t love others, I would have gained nothing.”
 1 Corinthians 13:1-3 (NLT)